 We actively support the Government’s Prevent Agenda to counter radicalism and extremism.

-Our Designated Safeguarding Lead is Beth Binnian (Acting Headteacher).
+Our Designated Safeguarding Lead is Beth Binnian (Deputy Headteacher).
 The Governors with responsibility for safeguarding in our school are Sue Corrigan and Julie Curran.

 Photographs and Videos